C0DER11101/CPPNotesAndPrograms/operatorOverloading/CallingDestructor.md

 This time, the destructor won't be called at all, because `operator+()` returns reference to the invoking object, and not the object!!

 Similarly, if you use a friend function and that friend function doesnot return a reference to object, then the destructor for the first argument will be called!!

+The scope of a reference doesnot end with the function in which it is used, it lives till the actual variable(or object) it is a reference to is destroyed.

 **Destructor is not called for the function returning a reference or pointer!!!**